-Sitting in the London School of Economics visiting a friend while on a break from a business trip to Finland, I began trying to reconcile the academic view of economic growth, the exponentially changing world that Silicon Valley is creating, and the geo-political climate that shows a deteriorating world in the face of accelerating changes.
-As my partners and I embark on our mission to make jobs and processes which are considered highly skilled fully autonomous, I wanted to have a framework to understand the impact to the underlying economy.
-Writing this post, I want to work through some of the key issues that will define the Autonomous Economy.
-I am in no way trying to forecast any given moment in the future, rather I am trying to describe the implications of the trends I see shaping the world.
+In this post, I want to work through some of the key issues that will define the Autonomous Economy.
+I am not trying to forecast any given moment in the future; rather I am trying to describe the implications of the trends I see shaping the world.
 Unlike the stochastic calculus my friend is studying, we will dive deep into specific paths instead of building probabilistic models incorporating every scenario into a master algorithm.

 A Shift To Quality in a Quantitative World

-It’s obvious that technology will eliminate some jobs, create new jobs, and augment many tasks to make existing people more productive.
-This creative destruction is iterative and never ending.
-However, as the rate of technological change accelerates and many of people’s daily needs can be fulfilled by technology, it is important to keep an eye on the key decision makers to define the quality of life for the future work force.
-How employers and policy makers choose to prioritize quality, deciding what needs will be provided to society, will define the work force of the future.
-Trade offs could include socializing services or providing people with a basic income, allowing for technology to amplify inequalities or deciding whether people should use technology to produce more with the hours they’re currently working or work less time to produce the same.
+How employers and policy makers choose to prioritize quality, and decide what needs will be provided to society, will define the workforce of the future.
+Tradeoffs could include socializing services or providing people with a basic income, allowing for technology to amplify inequalities or deciding whether people should use technology to produce more with the hours they’re currently working or work less time to produce the same.

 Drags on the Economy — Technological Deflation

 The iPhone you’re reading this article on cost you ~$600 (if you got a good deal) and a gallon of gasoline is ~$3.
-Looking 30 years, a Mac PC cost you $2,495 and a gallon of gas cost $1.13.
-I don’t think I need to keep listing examples for you to the gist of what I’m saying: Unavoidable costs will, on average, continue to increase in price while cutting edge technology becomes cheaper and cheaper.
-Though one could argue in the value it unlocks, unless it impacts lowers the cost goods people use every through improved processes, technology won’t make these items cheaper.
+Looking back 30 years, a Mac PC cost you $2,495 and a gallon of gas cost $1.13.
+I don’t need to keep listing examples for you to the gist of what I’m saying: Unavoidable costs will, on average, continue to increase while cutting-edge technology becomes cheaper and cheaper.
+Though one could argue over the value technology unlocks, unless it lowers the cost of goods through improved processes, technology won’t make items cheaper.

-Finally, as technology driven sectors of the economy continue to outpace real GDP in terms of growth, it becomes important to understand the deflationary effects it could have on the overall economy as the cost of technology is driven down.
-This is to say that in terms of real GDP, the deflationary effects of technology could partially offset productivity gains.
+Finally, as technology-driven sectors of the economy continue to outpace real GDP in terms of growth, we must understand the deflationary effects technology could have on the overall economy as its cost is driven down.
+In terms of real GDP, the deflationary effects of technology could partially offset productivity gains.

 There’s no easy way to simplify these dynamic factors driving this autonomous economy.
 This post hasn’t even covered currencies, debt levels, war, climate change, and security threats.
 This is only a single path, with many exogenous shocks that could easily make these variables insignificant.
-However, in terms of understanding the impact of technology, increasing productivity and capital continuing to flow to talent offset by the potential technological deflation and a need for quality in terms of living standards provides a simple(ish) framework to think through how the future might play out.
+However, in understanding the impact of technology, increasing productivity and capital continuing to flow to talent—offset by the potential technological deflation and a need for quality in terms of living standards—provides a simpler framework to think through how the future might play out.
 However, the future is rarely what anyone expects.